qgis/QGIS-Enhancement-Proposals/qep-346-port-the-model-canvas-to-qt-quick.md

 ### Along side with the current QGraphicsView implementation

 Given the complexity and risks involved.
-We will keep the current QGraphicsView implementation and the newer Qt Quick implementation co-exists together for as long as needed.
+We will keep the current QGraphicsView implementation and the newer Qt Quick implementation co-exists during one point release.

-We would drop the old implementation of the model canvas only once we meet two conditions: reach feature parity, and the usability from the user perspective is the same or better than with the current implementation.
+This as also the benefit of not dropping the old implementation on a LTS.
+The calendar would be as follow:

+* QGIS 4.2 Introduces the new model designer canvas
+* QGIS 4.4 Drop the old QgraphicsView implementation

+Later release will follow regular development cycle

+in 4.2 a toggle will be added for users to switch to legacy canvas in the processing menu `"View" -> "switch to legacy canvas"`. that will switch to the previous implementation with a stacked widget.

 ### backward compatibility of .model3 file